paultopia/murdersky/index.md

 winter.
 Don’t let that be you.
 Just let the testosterone-mad pickup truck morons pass.

+### Maintenance issues: battery, tires, fuel

+Car batteries and winter do not mix.
+I speak from painful recent experience with this, as I just replaced a brand new battery that was less than a year old but which died completely from the combination of moving to the city (and hence driving less often and shorter distances) + winter.
+There's nothing less fun than trudging for half an hour on the cusp of a polar vortex back and forth between home and the auto shop on short notice.
+(In most cases, FYI, a battery should cost around $200, give or take.)

+Engine block heaters are supposed to help with this, but not everyone has a setup that can accommodate such a thing.
+Probably the best advice is just to drive pretty often to keep the car charged---ideally every few days take the car out.
+Like dogs, cars need to go for walkies.
+Longer drives are better than shorter drives for charging.

+Also: fuel lines can freeze; keep the tank about half full at all times in the winter.

+Tire pressure goes down in the winter.
+Check it when it gets cold, and add more air.

 ### Don’t Get Stranded and Freeze to Death in Your Car

 If you can, get roadside assistance through your insurance company (or